Your quote is ready

-Workers’ compensation insurance for small business is a key part of your company’s growth for a number of reasons.
+Workers’ compensation insurance for small businesses is a key part of your company’s growth for a number of reasons.
 Here are a few of them:

 Workers’ compensation coverage protects both employers and employees.
 Let’s say human error, equipment malfunction, or just plain bad luck leads to an employee breaking his leg in two places while he’s working.
 He’s going to need x-rays, possibly surgery, physical therapy, and at least a few months of recovery until he can do his job again.
-Small business workers’ comp will cover all those expenses so that his family doesn’t have to drain their savings.
+Small business workers’ comp will cover all those expenses so that the employee is not saddled with the financial burden.

 Even if you are a sole proprietor, you may want to consider getting workers’ comp insurance for self-employed professionals.
 This kind of policy can cover you in cases that aren’t covered by your personal policy but may overlap in a number of ways.
 In some cases, your personal health insurance may specifically exclude workplace accidents which the insurer decides should be covered by a workers’ comp policy, so having workers’ comp is essential.

 A trusting relationship between employers and employees can make a significant difference in productivity levels.
 When employees know that you have their back in both good times and bad, they are more invested in their work and focused on the job at hand.
 Proving you take care of your employees will help you attract and retain the best workers in your area.